 Julie earned a bachelor’s degree from Stanford University and a law degree from Stanford Law School.

-Julie lives in Washington with her husband, Brendan Foulois, and their daughter, Fiona.
+She lives in Washington with her husband, Brendan Foulois, and their daughter, Fiona.

 Favorite Experience in Greater Waterbury and the Litchfield Hills